openstack/adjutant/api-ref/source/v1-api-reference.rst

 ###################################

 This is the reference for Adjutant when it is using the default configuration.
-Different deployments may exclude certain task views or include their own additional ones.
+Different deployments may exclude certain DelegateAPIs or include their own additional ones.

 The core functionality of Adjutant is built around the concept of tasks and